TravisWheelerLab/nail/README.md

 ## About

-This is a cargo workspace for nail, which a biological sequence alignment tool.
+This is a cargo workspace for nail, which is a biological sequence alignment tool.

 ## Installation